ialoig/fantasta-server/README.md

-# Introduction
+# Fantasta server

-Fantasta_server is the server side of the fantasta application.
+Server side of the fantasta application.
 It receives API calls from the mobile application querying the mongodb if necessary.
 It handles also the football player auction that is running on different devices belonging to the same league.

 ## Dependencies